Over Quota, Fairness and Preemption

 Click +NEW COMPUTE RESOURCE

-Enter a name for the compute resource.
+Enter two-gpus as the name for the compute resource.
 The name must be unique.

 Optional: set the CPU compute per pod - 0.1 cores (default)